 When there's a big bowl of latke batter in front of you and eager eaters standing by, it's natural to want to move things along by making as many latkes as possible at once.
 But don't make the mistake of crowding the pan—your latkes need space!

-Overfill the pan, and you'll lower the temperature of the oil, plus leave no room for easy turning.
+Overfill the pan, and you'll lower the temperature of the oil (which causes the food to absorb too much oil), plus leave no room for easy turning.
 If you really want to expedite things, your best bet is to use two skillets.

 07 of 10

 Many folks swear latkes taste best straight out of the skillet, but if you want to serve them at a meal, you need to find a way to keep them hot and crispy while you finish cooking.